Contact form

 Declaration according to Section 161 of the German Stock Corporation Act

-In accordance with Section 161, Paragraph 1 Sentence 1 of the German Stock Corporation Act, the Board of Management and Supervisory Board of Jungheinrich AG hereby declare compliance with the recommendations of the Government Commission’s “German Corporate Governance Code” dated 16 December 2019 and published in the German Federal Gazette on 20 March 2020 since the declaration of compliance from 21 December 2021 – with the exception of the deviations from individual recommendations declared in December 2021 – and declare future compliance with the recommendations of the Government Commission’s “German Corporate Governance Code” dated 28 April 2022 and published in the German Federal Gazette on 27 June 2022, with the exception of the following deviations:
+In accordance with Section 161, Paragraph 1 Sentence 1 of the German Stock Corporation Act, the Board of Management and the Supervisory Board of Jungheinrich AG hereby declare that the recommendations of the Government Commission’s German Corporate Governance Code as amended on 28 April 2022 and published in the Federal Gazette on 27 June 2022, with the exception of the deviations from individual recommendations listed below, have been complied with since the declaration of compliance dated 17 December 2024 and will be complied with in the future:

-2. The company renounces the determination of an age limit for Supervisory Board members (recommendation C.2).
+1. The company renounces the determination of an age limit for Supervisory Board members (recommendation C.2).

 An age limit can lead to rigid rules, which may counteract the company’s goal of recruiting extremely experienced individuals to work on the Supervisory Board.
 Therefore, the flexibility to make decisions on a case-by-case basis has been given preference over a rigid limit.